sebadob/rauthy/book/src/config/ha.md

 ## Configuration

 Earlier versions of Rauthy have been using [redhac](https://github.com/sebadob/redhac) for the HA cache layer.
 While `redhac` was working fine, it had a few design issues I wanted to get rid of.
-Since `v0.26.0`, Rauthy uses the above mentioned [Hiqlite](https://github.com/sebadob/hiqlite) instead.
+Since `v0.26.0`, Rauthy uses the above-mentioned [Hiqlite](https://github.com/sebadob/hiqlite) instead.
 You only need to configure a few variables:

 ### `HQL_NODE_ID`

 The `HQL_NODE_ID` is mandatory, even for a single replica deployment with only a single node in `HQL_NODES`.
 If you deploy Rauthy as a StatefulSet inside Kubernetes, you can ignore this value and just set `HQL_NODE_ID_FROM` below.
-If you deploy anywere else or you are not using a StatefulSet, you need to set the `HQL_NODE_ID` to tell Rauthy which node of the Raft cluster it should be.
+If you deploy anywhere else, or you are not using a StatefulSet, you need to set the `HQL_NODE_ID` to tell Rauthy which node of the Raft cluster it should be.

 ```